 I can prepare and witness you completing the NOIM form.
 The NOIM must be signed by you and your partner.
 However, one signature is sufficient to be witnessed by me at the time of completion, and your partner can sign in my presence anytime up to one week prior to the marriage ceremony.

-At the time of preparing and witnessing your NOIM, I must sight either of the following:
+At the time of preparing and witnessing your NOIM, the following ORIGINAL documents must be produced and sight by me:

 Immediately after the ceremony the interpreter must provide me as the celebrant a certificate of the true performance of their services as an interpreter and the certificate must be in the prescribed form.
 I can provide the prescribed form.

-If you or your partner have been previously married, I will also need to sight the original Divorce Decree Absolute papers; and if widowed a copy of the death certificate of the previous partner.
+If you or your partner have been previously married, I will also need to sight the original Divorce Decree Absolute papers; and if widowed the original death certificate of the previous partner.